 What happens if I do not pay my business credit card?

 If you do not pay your credit card bill on time every month, you will be charged interest which may impact your credit score and harm your ability to access future credit.
-You can usually make a minimum payment of 10% each month and this will prevent your account from going into arrears.
+You can usually make a minimum payment of 10% each month and this will prevent your account from going into past due.
 However, any outstanding balance will be rolled onto the next month.

 Small business credit cards from Capital on Tap